Duet3D/wiki-content/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3.md

 The primary configuration differences compared to RRF 2 are:

 * Logical pin numbers are no longer used in [M42](/User_manual/Reference/Gcodes/M42) and [M280](/User_manual/Reference/Gcodes/M280).
-GPIO pin numbers replace them.
+GPIO port numbers replace them.
 Before using M42 or M280, the GPIO pin must have been assigned using [M950](/User_manual/Reference/Gcodes/M950).
 * Endstop numbers are no longer used in [M591](/User_manual/Reference/Gcodes/M591).
 Pin names replace them.
 * [M585](/User_manual/Reference/Gcodes/M585) now uses either an axis endstop or a probe
 * The frequency and pin inversion status of fans and heaters can no longer be set in [M106](/User_manual/Reference/Gcodes/M106) or [M307](/User_manual/Reference/Gcodes/M307).
 These functions are moved to [M950](/User_manual/Reference/Gcodes/M950).
-* RRF 3 allows sensors to be defined independently of heaters.
-Sensors are now configured using the new [M308](/User_manual/Reference/Gcodes/M308) command, this replaces [M305](/User_manual/Reference/Gcodes/M305) used in earlier versions of RRF.
-When defining a heater, you must specify the sensor that it uses to control temperature.
-The association between heaters and sensors is defined using M950.
+* RRF 3 requires sensors to be defined independently of heaters.
+Sensors are configured using the new [M308](/User_manual/Reference/Gcodes/M308) command, this replaces [M305](/User_manual/Reference/Gcodes/M305) used in earlier versions of RRF.
+When defining a heater, you must specify the sensor that it uses to control its temperature.
+The association between heaters and sensors is defined using [M950](/User_manual/Reference/Gcodes/M950).
-* RRF 3.0 and earlier only: On Duet 2 boards, only 3 fans, 3 endstop inputs and 2 extruder drives are configured by default.
-Any additional devices (for examples, all heaters, and any fans or extruder drives connected to a DueX expansion board) must be configured explicitly using [M950](/User_manual/Reference/Gcodes/M950) and/or [M574](/User_manual/Reference/Gcodes/M574).
-By contrast on Duet 3 boards there are no pre-configured heater ports, fan ports, or endstop inputs.
-You must assign the heater, fan and endstop switch ports you require using M950 and M574.
+* All RRF versions from 3.01 onwards have no pre-configured heaters, fans or endstop switches.
+You must assign all the heater, fan and endstop switch ports you require using [M950](/User_manual/Reference/Gcodes/M950) and [M574](/User_manual/Reference/Gcodes/M574).
-* All RRF versions from 3.01beta1 onwards have no pre-configured devices, on all Duet boards.

 RRF3 always uses a real time operating system (RTOS).
 It does not support legacy version 0.6 or 0.8.5 Duets.